-Last week was an exciting week for us at BlockApps launching the Enterprise Ethereum Alliance (EEA) as one of its founding members.
+Last year was an exciting year for us at BlockApps, we launched the Enterprise Ethereum Alliance (EEA) as one of its founding members.

 BlockApps, along with global financial institutions such as JP Morgan, Santander, BNY Mellon and CME Group and blockchain startups such as Consensys and Nuco formed the organization in order to forge open standards in the EEA.
 This alliance was formed to enable collaboration between traditionally risk averse incumbents and innovative technology startups and researchers alike to bring Ethereum blockchain technology to wide-scale production deployment.